Croat–Bosniak War: Vareš enclave

 The town of Vareš held 12,000 residents with a small Croat majority.
 It had been relatively free of ethnic tensions even after the summer of 1993.
-In the town leaders of both sides remained moderate and the Bosniak and Croat communities carried on coexisting.
+In the town leaders of both sides remained moderate and the Muslim and Croat communities carried on coexisting.
 Issues first started in mid-June when an ARBiH counteroffensive pushed the Croat population of Kakanj out with around 12,000–15,000 Croat refugees coming to Vareš and nearby villages, effectively doubling Vareš's population.
-The Croats, having more people than houses, responded by forcing Bosniaks from their homes in three villages outside Kakanj on 23 June and demanded that nearby villages surrender their arms to the HVO, a demand that appeared to be ignored.
+The Croats, having more people than houses, responded by forcing Muslims from their homes in three villages outside Kakanj on 23 June and demanded that nearby villages surrender their arms to the HVO, a demand that appeared to be ignored.
 The HVO had military control of Vareš and was pressured by the ARBiH to resubordinate from the HVO's Central Bosnia Operational Zone to the ARBiH 2nd Corps.
-The Croats in Vareš attempted to balance their relationship with the Bosniaks and Herzeg-Bosnia.
+The Croats in Vareš attempted to balance their relationship with the Muslims and Herzeg-Bosnia.

 Ivica Rajić, commander of the HVO Central Bosnia Operational Zone's Second Operational Group, traveling through friendly Serb territory had reached Vareš on or before 20 October and changed the situation greatly.
 In Vareš he and an armed extremist group carried out a local coup, jailing and replacing the mayor and police chief.
-The municipality's large Bosniak population was then harassed, robbed, and systemically forced from their houses.
-Within days the majority of the Bosniak population had relocated south to the village of Dabravina.
+The municipality's large Muslim population was then harassed, robbed, and systemically forced from their houses.
+Within days the majority of the Muslim population had relocated south to the village of Dabravina.
 Rajić established a hardliner government while the ARBiH was preparing to attack Vareš.
 The ARBiH began with the town of Ratanj between Kakanj and Vareš and moved on to the predominately Croat village of Kopjari where three HVO soldiers were killed and the town's population was forced to flee.
-The attack infuriated Rajić and ordered that the HVO assault a Bosniak village in retaliation.
+The attack infuriated Rajić and ordered that the HVO assault a Muslim village in retaliation.